ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 ```

 - ampersand `&`.
 The `&` method toggles a block to a `Proc`object.
 The `&` can be used in the definition of the method or during the when calling the method.
 Doing `&my_proc` is equivalent converting a block to a `Proc`.
-If a method uses a `Proc` object say `my_proc`, then the method runs the `Proc` using `my_proc.call`.
-We therefor can pass any block to the method using `&my_bloc`, wether in the definition of the method    of  when called the method.

 For example, consider the 2 methods: